Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 When AI writes the code, the compiler is the first reviewer

-Metals’ MCP integration takes this further.
+Metals’ MCP integration pushes this further.
 AI agents can use compiler feedback, inspect symbols, and run tests inside the development loop.
-The compiler and the AI assistant operate against the same structured representation of the code.
+The compiler and the assistant operate against the same structured representation of the code.
+The loop becomes write, compile, fix — not write, deploy, discover.

 When to choose Scala, when to stay with Python